Hosted by AndyWebber.com

 Here are some photos of renovated rooms and work in progress.

-My good friend David Morgan at The Jacaranda Tree (who normally makes designer furniture)has made a limited edition of pens made from wood from Cobham Park, collected as a result of normal pruning and park management activities.
-I too do some woodwork and have made some objects from Cobham Park wood.
+There have been some pens made from wood from Cobham Park collected as a result of normal pruning and park management activities.
+I do some woodwork and have made some objects from Cobham Park wood.
 Apart from buying one of the very expensive apartments, this is possibly the only way to own a bit of Cobham Park.
-(David currently has a fantastic chalet for sale in the French Alps)

 This site was put together by me, Andy Webber.
 I worked for Logica (now LogicaCMG) at Cobham Park from 1988 to 2001 and found it to be a very pleasant work environment.
 If you are interested, I have higher quality photos than are on this site.
 I also have a limited supply of booklets about Cobham Park that were compiled by David C Taylor for Logica.